 Discord is becoming a huge place for teens to communicate — and it’s beginning to spread even beyond the gaming community.
-The platform has 130 million registered users, 19 million of whom log in every day.
+As of November 2019, the platform had over 100 million monthly users.
 Some teens even prefer to use it as a way to talk to their friends, more so than Facebook Messenger — or even texting.
-The platform has become so popular, in fact, that Samsung will be building it into its phones.
+The platform has become so popular, in fact, that Samsung built it into its phones.

-While Discord does have terms of service that aim to protect users from being harassed or bullied, there are still “adult” servers on Discord that contain graphic and sexual content.
+While Discord does have terms of service that aim to protect users from being harassed or bullied and a Trust and Safety team to help, there are still “adult” servers on Discord that contain graphic and sexual content.
 There are very few tools that prevent underage users from accessing them.
 While some servers will attempt to verify age, this feature isn’t actually built into Discord — it’s programmed by gamers themselves and used at their own discretion.
 All of this means that there are very few ways of preventing a child from joining a server that may be filled with explicit and adult content.

 Another feature for families to watch out for is Discord’s direct messaging feature.
 If direct messages are enabled, any user can message another user, even if they don’t know each other.
 This opens a kid up to being solicited by strangers, potentially receiving explicit and inappropriate material.
 And since Discord is a platform where users publically reveal their interests, potential predators can use that information as an easy way to gain their trust.
 There are some controls that scan and delete explicit messages, but they can easily be disabled in the settings.